Career Guidance Workshop

 Please note: Enrolments close two weeks prior to the first workshop date scheduled for each semester intake.

-The Diabetes Care and Management programme is internationally recognised and designed to provide registered health professionals with the knowledge and skills required to provide regular care to people at risk of or with diabetes.
+The Diabetes Care and Management programme is designed to provide registered health professionals with the knowledge and skills required to provide regular care to people at risk of or with diabetes.

 The Midland Health region has identified Type 2 and increasingly Type 1 diabetes as a significant health concern, particularly for Māori and Pacific Island adults.
 In addition, cardiovascular risk assessment is an identified Ministry of health target.
 The prevention and treatment of diabetes is a focus of the Strategic Plans for the District Health Boards providing opportunities for you in this rewarding area.